tcheukueppoo/maat/docs/maat.md

 .say for ar,

 ---
-We have a.len + 1 iterations, using the array destruction operator which breaks 'ar' into a list, at topic var declaration, set a custom default value when we are out of elements
+We have a.len + 1 iterations, the array destruction operator is used to break 'ar' into a list.
+At topic var declaration, set a custom default value to handle situations where we are out of elements
 ---
 for ar…, 2 -> m, n = 'default' { (n + '-' + m).say }
 ```